scdenney/ba3_text_as_data/README.md

 - Week 4 (Nov.
 7): Classification & Prediction
 - Week 5 (Nov.
 14): Clustering & Similarity
 - Week 6 (Nov.
 21): Topic Modeling & Wrap-Up
-- Final Project: Mini Text-as-Data Analysis
+- Final Project: Text-as-Data Analysis

 See the [course syllabus](syllabus/syllabus.md) for a more detailed explanation of each week's objectives.